 Click Here for tab for Hotel California (Acoustic Version) by The Eagles

-A classic single from their album of the same name.
-This is a quintessential Eagles song and is probably one of their best known recordings.
+A classic single from their album of the same name, this is a quintessential Eagles song and is probably one of their best-known recordings.
 The album itself won a Grammy Award for Record of the Year in 1978.
-The Eagles have said that the song is discussing a person’s journey from being innocent to being experienced.
+The Eagles have said the song is discussing a person’s journey from innocence to experience.
 In addition to the main studio version, there was also an acoustic version released to equal acclaim.

-As we mentioned there is a ton of flamenco influence here, you’ll hear a little bit of the harmonic minor scale along with some hammer on and pull off embellishments.
+As we mentioned, there’s a ton of flamenco influence here.
+You’ll hear a little bit of the harmonic minor scale, along with some hammer-on and pull-off embellishments.
 It’s a real treat if you’re looking for something a little more than just single-note melodies.

 Forever by Kiss

 Click Here for tab for Forever by Kiss